How a Small Amount of Data Sharing Benefits Distributed Optimization and Learning : The Upside of Data Heterogeneity: Theory

 Theorem \ref{thm_primal_distributed_1} provides bounds on convergence rate and worst case data structure when step size is relatively large.
 We introduce the following theorem when step size is relatively small and $b=2$.
-Let $\underline{\lambda}(\BFD_i)$ be the smallest eigenvalue of $\BFD_i$, and $q_1$ be the smallest eigenvalue among all $\BFD_i$.
-From Assumption \ref{analysis:asmpt_1}, $q_1>0$.
-The following theorem on worst case data structure and upper bound on convergence rate holds for $b=2$.
+Let $\lambda_{\min}(\BFH_i)$ be the smallest eigenvalue of $\BFH_i$, from Assumption \ref{analysis:asmpt_1_g}, $\lambda_{\min}(\BFH_i)>0$ for all $i$.